-Auditing of the biosecurity principles is based on flock size as outlined in 9 CFR 53.10 and shall include breeding flocks with at least 5000 birds.
+Auditing of the biosecurity principles is based on flock size as outlined in 9 CFR 53.10.
 Audits shall be conducted at least once every two years or a sufficient number of times during that period by the Official State Agency to ensure the participant is in compliance.
-Each audit shall require the biosecurity plan's training materials, documentation of implementation of the NPIP Biosecurity Principles, corrective actions taken, and the Biosecurity Principles.
+Each audit shall require the biosecurity plan's training materials, documentation of implementation of the NPIP Biosecurity Principles, corrective actions taken, and the Biosecurity Coordinator's annual review to be audited for completeness and compliance with the NPIP Biosecurity Principles.
 An audit summary report containing satisfactory and unsatisfactory audits will be provided to the NPIP National Office by the OSAs.